spacepy/dbprocessing/docs/concepts.rst

       not guaranteed to have had the same history.
 Version treatments are consistent across dbprocessing; see :ref:`concepts_versions`.

+   data_level
+      The "level" of the data, following the convention that level 0 is processed into level 1, level 1 into 2, etc. This is only used to sort processing: all level 0 files are evaluated for possible new output products before level 1, etc., so that a newly-created level 1 file is available as input to level 2 before attempting to process level 2 files with old level 1 files as inputs.
+The level may be fractional to extend this concept.

 Files that have the same structure and are considered part of the same data set; they are described as having the same :ref:`product
 <concepts_products>`.
 Again this is frequently reflected in the filename.